Is my Mom a Narcissist?

 The Mother Who Wants a Do-Over (lacks empathy)

-In real life, this means there is little daylight between the two of you.
+In real life, there is little daylight between the two of you.
 As her right arm, you are merely an extension of hers to trot out for show or examine for faults, while your purpose is to do her bidding and fight her fights as if they were your own.
-Which of course feels crappy.
+Which, of course, feels crappy.

-That’s why she can criticize you without a thought as to how that criticism lands with you or demand you “behave” (as she defines it) rather than give you the space and respect to decide for yourself.
-She over-identifies with your successes and feels wounded by your setbacks and because she doesn’t experience you as a separate person with your own thoughts and feelings.
+That’s why she can criticize you without thinking about how that criticism lands with you or demand you “behave” (as she defines it) rather than give you the space and respect to decide for yourself.
+This is because she over-identifies with your successes, feels wounded by your setbacks, and doesn’t experience you as a separate person with your own thoughts and feelings.
 And thus…

 Why She Does It